GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   Each input's top row is pushed down one level onto that input's items via entries in the translation plan (a level remap computed at wiring;
-  no values are needed at compile time), composing by the declared combine rule with inner-wins as the fallback.
+  no values are needed at compile time), composing by the declared combine rule; the fallback is inner wins iff the inner level wrote the name, resolved from the write sets at wiring.
 The merged top row starts empty.
 An explicit Wrap node is how the user nests instead.
 An input with unbounded (Free) extent contributes exactly one item, so merge is an extent-forcing boundary, which is the scalar base case.